AllianceAuth-Apps/allianceauth-example-plugin/README.md

 tox -e pylint
 ```

-To enable the linter to run as part of your CI pipeline you must uncomment the respective lines in `.gitlab-ci.yml`.
+The linter is enabled by default with the `allow_failure` option set to `true`.
+This allows you to start developing the application without having your pipelines crashing.

+Once you reach a stable version you should consider removing the `allow_failure` parameter.

 ## Installing into production AA